Our desire in building Hilltop Ranch is to meet the needs of our daughter Sarah, and others with IDD who need a place to call “home.”

 Where We Are Today

 We have started Phase One.

 While our complete vision continues to be a campus that meets the needs of more adults, we launched Phase One in February 2021 when our first residents moved into our beautiful log lodge at 201 Pinecrest Way in Palmer Lake, Colorado.

 We secured a significant amount of our initial start-up costs through our cookie mix sales and the generous support of donors like you over the years since this dream started.
 Our “Help our Lights Shine at Hilltop Ranch” Fundraising Campaign helped us with the down payment for the lodge.
 We continue to raise funds for the remaining cost of the lodge, some capital improvement projects and general operating costs.
 Our first projects will be to build efficiency apartments for our house parents, replace the single pane windows and to fund other necessary projects.

 We are building a strong board of directors who are passionate about our cause.

 We are spreading the word.

-We are upgrading our website and launching new marketing efforts, including creating the promotional video and a second video showcasing the beautiful lodge we are buying.
+We are upgrading our website and launching new marketing efforts, including the creation of the promotional video and a second video showcasing the lodge.
 Our Facebook site has been launched with an Instagram site coming soon.